 Start by kneeling on the floors with your palms at shoulder-length, your legs slightly apart.
 This position is very similar to that of a cat.
 Relax your body completely and exhale deeply, push your belly towards your back, bend your back and arch upwards.
 Now, you may inhale and arch your back to the opposite direction, directing the neck towards the sky.

 This pose is an advanced, more complicated one but has a huge effect on the thyroid imbalance in the body.
 Primarily because it stimulates the thyroid gland and well as the pituitary and pineal glands both of which also have some control over the functioning of the Thyroid gland.

 To get started, lie on the mat with your legs together and slowly raise them to 90 degrees.
 Now, keep your palms (facing down) and lift your waist bringing your legs forward.
 Slowly, raise your waist to the sky so the entire body weight now lays on your shoulders.
 Maintain this position for up to 50 counts.

-The Suryanamaskar is a great way to help bring your weight in control and increase flexibility of muscles.
+The Suryanamaskar is a great way to help bring your weight in control and increase the flexibility of muscles.
 This, along with the above asanas can work wonders for your Thyroid.
-However, it is advisable to attempt these under supervision of a learned yogi before practicing it on your own.
+However, it is advisable to attempt these under the supervision of a learned yogi before practicing it on your own.

 Join a Yoga class near you: